Interstate 5: Route description

 I-5 is a major Interstate Highway that spans 1,381 mi and runs north–south through the West Coast states of California, Oregon, and Washington.
 It connects several major metropolitan areas as well as agricultural regions, seaports, and freight destinations.
-The freeway ranges from four lanes in some rural Washington sections to 22 lanes in Orange County, California, where it had been widened and reconstructed.
+The freeway ranges from four lanes in some rural sections to 22 lanes in Orange County, California, where it had been widened and reconstructed.

 California

 The southern terminus of I-5 is at the Mexican border at the San Ysidro Port of Entry, the busiest land border crossing in the Western Hemisphere; the crossing handles a daily average of 70,000 vehicles and 20,000 pedestrians crossing northbound and connects with Mexican Federal Highway 1 in Tijuana.
 The freeway splits in San Diego's San Ysidro neighborhood, with I-5 traveling northwest through Chula Vista and National City on the John J. Montgomery Freeway and I-805 serving the eastern neighborhoods.
 I-5 follows the shore of San Diego Bay and intersects State Route 15 (a continuation of I-15) near Naval Station San Diego.
-The freeway then travels around Downtown San Diego and San Diego International Airport before reaching a junction with I-8.
+The freeway then travels around downtown San Diego and San Diego International Airport before reaching a junction with I-8.

 I-5 bisects the University of California, San Diego campus, merging with I-805 nearby, and follows the Pacific coastline through the northern suburbs of San Diego.
 Between Oceanside and San Clemente, an 18 mi stretch of the San Diego Freeway passes through Marine Corps Base Camp Pendleton before entering Orange County.
 At Dana Point, I-5 turns inland and heads north through Mission Viejo to the El Toro Y interchange in Irvine, where I-405 splits and carries the San Diego Freeway designation.
 I-5 continues northwest as the Santa Ana Freeway through several Orange County and Los Angeles County suburbs and passes near Disneyland in Anaheim.
 The freeway intersects I-605 in Downey and I-710 in Commerce before reaching the city of Los Angeles.
 Southern Californians often refer to I-5 as "the 5" or as the Santa Ana Freeway in the Los Angeles area.